Election Ambassadors Corps

 Elections and Voting Hotline

-Hotline volunteers work in Seventy's office on Election Day, answering calls to the 1-855-SEVENTY Hotline from student volunteers, poll officials and voters, helping them find their polling places, check their registration and offering basic assistance with Election Day procedures.
+Hotline volunteers work in Seventy's office on Election Day, answering calls to the 1-855-SEVENTY Hotline from voters, poll workers and others.
+Volunteers are available to help locate polling places, check voter registration and offer basic assistance with Election Day procedures.
 Reports of election law infractions or other serious issues are directed to the County Board of Elections and the District Attorney’s Office.

 Voters with questions about the voting process in can also contact the Lawyers' Committee for Civil Rights at 1-866-OUR-VOTE, a nationwide voter assitance hotline.
 Voters needing assistance in Spanish can contact the National Association of Latino Elected Officials at 1-888-VE-Y-VOTA.

 For questions about Seventy's Election Day call center, please contact Patrick Christmas at email@example.com.

 Seventy offers training in voting procedures and Election Day rules for individuals interested in observing polling places and helping voters in their neighborhood.
 Trained volunteers will be capable of answering basic questions about the voting process and, if necessary, directing voters, canvassers or others to the proper authority for further assistance.
 All nonpartisan poll observation trainings are open to the public.